Janowoj/simple-components/README.md

 1. Add a new constant action type string,
 2. Add a call to 'dispatch' with the new action type,
 3. Add a new case statement in your reducer function,

+##### Practiocal tips for useReducer:
+// Usually makes more sense to stuff logic into the reducer and keep the dispatch calls simple

+// Less duplicated code if you need to dispatch the same action in multiple places

+// Part of the goal of reducers is to have a very specific set of ways that sstate can be charged